VirtusLab/git-machete/docs/source/cli/github.rst

     **Options:**

     -b, --branch=<branch>              Specify the branch for which the associated PR base will be set to its upstream (parent) branch.
 The current branch is used if the option is absent.

     --ignore-if-missing                Ignore errors and quietly terminate execution if there is no PR opened for current (or specified) branch.

+    -U, --update-related-descriptions  Update the generated sections in related PR descriptions.
+                                       See help for ``update-pr-descriptions --related`` below for extra considerations.

 ``sync``:
     **Deprecated.** Use ``github checkout-prs --mine``, ``delete-unmanaged`` and ``slide-out --removed-from-remote``.